KenIjiwoye/immune-me/memory-bank/activeContext.md

 ## Active Decisions and Considerations

+1. **Liberia Immunization Schedule Implementation**:
+   - Phased approach with high, medium, and low priority features
+   - Data model changes as foundation for all functionality
+   - UI/UX redesign to accommodate Liberia-specific requirements
+   - Reporting aligned with Liberia's healthcare system needs

 1. **Containerization Strategy**:
    - Multi-stage Docker builds for optimized images
    - Docker Compose for orchestrating all services